14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the owner amd the group owner of -hello a symbolic link in the working directory changed to vincent and staff
+gives all the permission to other users but no permission for the owner and the group owner for the file hello